GowithKeya/Python_ANP-D7096-IPEC/README.md

 ## Goal

-The goal of this training project is to build confidence with simple Python programs before moving to conditions, loops, functions, lists, and larger projects.
+The goal of this training project is to build confidence with Python basics before moving to conditions, loops, functions, lists, and larger projects.
-The Day 3 programs focus on writing decision-making logic using `if ... else` statements.
+Day 1 focuses on Python fundamentals and operators.
+Day 3 focuses on writing decision-making logic using `if ... else` statements.